Slack vs European Alternatives: Rocket.Chat, Element & More (2026)

 For European businesses handling sensitive data — whether it's client communications, internal strategy, or regulated industries like healthcare and finance — an EU-hosted team chat isn't just nice to have.
 It's increasingly a requirement.

 Looking for more European SaaS alternatives?
-Explore our guides on European CRM tools, GDPR-compliant analytics, and European cloud hosting.
+Explore our guides on European CRM tools, Loom vs European async video alternatives, GDPR-compliant analytics, GitHub vs European DevOps Alternatives, 1Password vs European Password Manager Alternatives, and European cloud hosting.

 Last updated: March 2026.
 Prices and features may change.
 We recommend verifying current details on each provider's website.